 Customizable: The software should also be customizable, so you can modify any charts to fit your specific trading needs.
 It’s unlikely there is any software available that’s so perfect that it will work for all or even most investors.
 That’s why customization is a primary quality in determining the usability of the software.

 The payoff?
-If you find the right software, the one that works best for you, you should begin to see your trading profits increase steadily.
+If you find the right software, the one that works best for you, you should begin to see a positive result in your investments.

 Features Typically Included in Stock Analysis Software